BBowdon00/Hydroponic_Monitor/memory-bank/progress.md

 ## Project Status Overview

 The Hydroponic Monitor is in **Active Development** state with core real-time functionality complete and tested.
-Current focus is implementing historical data visualization and actuator control systems.
+Current immediate focus has temporarily shifted to adding web-compatible MJPEG streaming (TASK007) and cleaning up video UI states before proceeding with historical data visualization.

 ## Feature Completion Status